00fox/Ds2vJoy/README.md

 ## Links
 ![Links](Doc/17_Ds2vJoy_Webbrowser.png)

-Web brother use Microsoft Edge WebView2 runtime
+Web browser use Microsoft Edge WebView2 runtime
 On first activating of web module, program will prompt you to automatically and silently install it But you can install it manually by visiting this page: (shortcut can be found in Links tab)
 * https://developer.microsoft.com/en-us/microsoft-edge/webview2/